Privacy Notice for Cheshire East Council

 Security of Personal Data

-We take our responsibilities to protect all the Personal Data we hold very seriously.
-We comply with all relevant legislation and our internal policy’s provide for measures to keep your information safe.
+We take our responsibilities to protect all the personal data we hold very seriously.
+We comply with all relevant legislation and our internal policies provide for measures to keep your information safe.

 These measures include:

-- our clear desk policy that all paperwork is locked away overnight and when not in use.
+- a clear desk policy that all paperwork is locked away overnight and when not in use

-- verification of individuals identity before disclosing personal data to them.
+- verification of identity and/or authority before disclosing personal data

 Apps and Devices